Canterbury Campus Open Day

 Students who do not complete this module may exit the programme with 120 credits, an award of a Postgraduate Diploma in Social Work and eligibility to apply for registration with Social Work England (SWE).

-The MA Social Work is personally and professionally challenging, but the role of a social worker is both rewarding and worthwhile.
-Teaching and learning are a partnership activity, and we are committed to your education and growth.
+The MA Social Work leads to academic and professional development, gained through knowledge building and skills in practice placements.
+The role of a social worker is both challenging and rewarding.
+Teaching and learning are a partnership activity on the course, and we are committed to support your education and growth throughout your student journeyCharles Fonchingong Che Course Director

 On successful completion of the course you will be eligible to apply for registration with Social Work England (SWE).
 Social work is a respected professional qualification and there are a range of opportunities in different fields.
 The course is a generic course enabling graduates to work in a full range of settings, for example in statutory social work for local authorities, private or voluntary agencies, in research or policy development.
 A high percentage of our graduates gain employment with local employers.